-Under the terms of the Strategic Investment and Regeneration of Sites (Northern Ireland) Order 2003, TEO (with approval from DoF) has directed Strategic Investment Board Ltd to prepare for each financial year a statement of accounts in the form and on the basis set out in the Accounts Direction.
+Under the terms of the Strategic Investment and Regeneration of Sites (Northern Ireland) Order 2003, The Executive Office (with approval from the Department of Finance) has directed Strategic Investment Board Ltd to prepare for each financial year a statement of accounts in the form and on the basis set out in the Accounts Direction.
 The accounts are prepared on an accruals basis and must give a true and fair view of the state of affairs of Strategic Investment Board Ltd and of its income and expenditure, changes in taxpayers' equity and cash flows for the financial year.